-This section contains some of the audit findings related to audit of legal framework.
-These audits were conducted by SAIs participating in IDI's ALBF programme during 2015-2016.
-The main findings from the ABLF Programme can be traced to two types related to maturity of the PDM system namely situations where there are no legal framework or vague legislation related to PDM.
+This section contains some of the audit findings related to the audit of a legal framework.
+These audits were conducted by SAIs participating in IDI's Auditing of Lending and Borrowing Frameworks (ALBF) programme during 2015 and 2016.
+The main findings from the ALBF programme can be traced to two levels of maturity of the PDM system, namely, situations where there is no legal framework or there is vague legislation related to PDM.
 In addition, we also provided some examples of audit findings that could provide more guidance for SAIs in performing audits of the legal framework for PDM.